Postech-Code-Wizards/wise-order-service/README.md

 The **Order Service** is responsible for receiving orders, maintaining them in its database, and monitoring their status records.
 It also processes inventory cancellation and refund requests, as well as payment requests.

-This service aims to ensure that patients receive important information efficiently and without fail, providing **adequate follow-up** and ensuring that communications are recorded and can be audited later.

 ## 🗂️ Project Structure

 ### **1. Core Modules**